 Cold starts

-When a serverless worker has scaled to zero and a new request arrives, the runtime has to do three things before it can serve the request: download the container image layers, start the container and initialise the Python environment, then load the model weights from disk or object storage into GPU VRAM.
+When a serverless worker has scaled to zero and a new request arrives, the runtime does three things before it can serve that request.
+It pulls the container image layers, starts the container and initialises the Python environment, then loads the model weights from disk or object storage into GPU VRAM.
 The cumulative time for those three steps is the cold start.
-Requests that arrive at an already-running worker — warm starts — skip all of it.
+Requests that land on an already-running worker (warm starts) skip all of it.

-<4s cold start figure is the target for Socaity-hosted models with caching active.
-Your own APIPod deployments depend on your image size and weight volume — measure before relying on a number.
+<4s cold start figure applies to Socaity-hosted catalog models.
+Your own APIPod deployments depend on image size, weight volume, and RunPod endpoint configuration.
+Measure before relying on a number.
 Container pull (2–8s)

 Docker image layers fetched from the registry.
-Cached after the first pull — only changed layers are re-downloaded.
+Cached after the first pull, so only changed layers are re-downloaded on subsequent starts.

 Container start (1–3s)

 Runtime initialised, Python environment loaded.
-The cost here is fixed regardless of model size.
+The cost here is roughly fixed regardless of model size.

 Model load (2–10s)

 Weights transferred from disk or object storage into GPU VRAM.
-The biggest variable — a 7B model loads faster than a 70B model.
+This is the dominant variable.
+A 7B model loads faster than a 70B model.

-- Image layer caching — container layers are cached at the registry level.
+- Image layer caching.
+RunPod caches container layers at the registry level.
 After the first pull, only changed layers are downloaded on subsequent starts.

-- Weight prefetching — model weights for catalog models are pre-staged on regional block storage, removing the S3 round-trip from the startup path.
+- Weight pre-staging.
+Model weights for Socaity catalog models are staged on regional block storage, removing the object-store round-trip from the load phase.

 | Use case | Cold start matters? | Recommendation |